 Canada like America had no treaties with European countries.
 Canada was, however, not an independent country.
 Thus Britain’s declaration of war on Germany meant that Canada was also at war.
 Germany's plan was a quick victory against France following the Schliffen Plan (August 1914).
 France's victory at the Marne meant that there would be no quick German victory.
 This gave the Allies time to marshal their resources and for Britain this included the resources of the Dominions.
 While Britain declared war, the Canadian Government controlled the level of the country's participation.
 Canadians, at least English-speaking Canadians, like Europeans were enthusiastic about the war.
 Few had a realistic idea of modern war.
 Many English speaking Canadians volunteered.
 Few French-Canadiand did so.
 The Canadian recruits were trained at Valcartier, Québec.
 Canada sent its first troops to Britain (October 3, 1914).
 The first contingent of the Canadian Expeditionary Force (CEF) totaled 32,000 men.
 The CEF was deployed with the British on the Western Front in France and the small area of Belgium the Allies still held.
 The War by this time the Canadians arrived was settling into the terrible trench warfare for which it is known.
 The Canadian 1st Division fought its first major engagement suring the Second Battle of Ypres, in Belgium (April 15, 1915).
 It was here the Germans introduced poison gas.
 After months of grueling warfare, the Canadians fought on the Somme with the British (1916).
 The Canadians gradually expanded their force and totaled 4 divisions (October 1916).
 They were organized as the Canadian Corps and included four infantry divisions supported by artillery, cavalry, engineer, and auxiliary units.
 The single most important Canadian operation of the War was the capture of Vimy Ridge (April 1917).
 The Canadians Corps was involved in a larger British offensive near Arras (April 1917).
 It was the first operation conducted entirely by the Canandian Corps.
 The Canadians crossed no-man's land and stormed the German positions.
 They took all most all of the German positions (April 9).
 Battlefield losses resulted in the need for more men on the Western front.
 Britain for the first time in its long history instituted conscription.
 The Canadian Government followed suit (1917).
 Prime Minister Sir Robert Borden belierced that the CEF could be based on volunteer recruitment.
 After receiving large numbers of voluntters (1914), but volunteers had declined substantially by the end of 1915.
 Prime-minister Borden announced a plan to deploy 500,000 men overseas (January 1916).
 A force of this size could not be fielded on a volunteer basis.
 Canada at the time had a populatiion of only 8 million.
 The Government passed the Military Service Act (August 1917).
 The issue of conscription sharply divided Canadians.

 Canada itself did not actually declare war on Germany.
 Canada like America had no treaties with European countries.
 Canada was, however, not a fully independent country.
 Thus Britain’s declaration of war on Germany meant that Canada was also at war.
 The same was the case of the other Dominions.
+This followed automatically with little thought.
+After the War and as result of the huge casualties, Canada nd the other Dominions began to rethink their constitutional status.

 Austria-Hungary was determined to punish Serbia for the assaination of Archduke Franz Ferdinand.
 When Austria-Hungary with German backing declared war on Serbia, Russia was committed to defend the Serbs--fellow Slavs.
 Kaiser Wilhelm and Tsar Nicholas exchanged telegrams, but ther personal relationship could not restrain the developing tragedy.
 The Tsar ordered a mobilization.
 France also began to mobilize its troops.
 Russia had the largest army in Europe and once moibilized posed a forbidable danger to Germany.
 Germany thus felt impelled to strike at France before Russia could mobilize.
 Germany declaring war on Russia (August 1) and France (August 3).
 The strike at France followed the Schlieffen Plan which meant invading Belgium.
 German armies crossed the Belgian birder (Aufudy 4).
 This brought Britain, which had treaty obligations to Belgium, into the War.
 Britain may have entered the War with out Germany invasion of Belgium, but the invasion provided both the causus bellum and popular support for war.
 Germany's decession to support Austria's desire to punish Serbia turned a Balkans crisis into a major European war.
 Germany probably would have prevailed in a war with France and Russia.
 The invasion of Belgium provided tactical advantages, but at the cost of brining Britain and the Empire with its immenense military and material resources into the War.